Cisco Oil Field

 Cisco Oil Field is an oil field located in Grand County, Utah.
 The field was discovered in 1924 in the now abandoned town of Cisco, Utah.
 It is one of the oldest oil fields in the state of Utah.
 The field has been developed intermittently since then with the discovery of several small accumulations of oil.
-The field lies along a larger feature known as the Uncompahgre Uplift that is a boundary between Paradox Basin, the Uintah Basin and the Piceance Basin.
+The field lies along a larger feature known as the Uncompahgre Uplift which is a boundary between Paradox Basin, the Uintah Basin and the Piceance Basin.

-The field is actually a series of localized oil accumulations that produce from several different channel sands in the Mancos, Cedar Mountain, Dakota, Saltwash and Brushy Basin zones (Morgan, 1999 and 2001).
-Natural gas and Oil is produced from the Mancos, Cedar Mountain and Dakota formations, while the Brushy Basin and Saltwash production is mostly crude oil.
+The field is a series of localized oil accumulations that are produced from several different channel sands in the Mancos, Cedar Mountain, Dakota, Saltwash and Brushy Basin zones (Morgan, 1999 and 2001).
+Natural gas and oil are produced from the Mancos, Cedar Mountain and Dakota formations, while the Brushy Basin and Saltwash production is mostly crude oil.